userfrosting/learn/pages/17.advanced/07.locator/docs.md

     category: docs
 ---

 The locator service goal is to provides an abstraction layer for the different files and folders available across different sprinkles inside UserFrosting.
 In other words, it is a way of aggregating many search paths together.
-As you've seen in the previous chapter, each sprinkle can provides multiple resources and sprinkles can have the ability to overwrite a previous sprinkle resources.
+As you've seen in the previous chapters, each sprinkle can provides multiple resources and sprinkles can have the ability to overwrite a previous sprinkle resources.
 All of those resources, combined with the overwriting properties of a sprinkle is handled by the locator service. _Templates_ and _config_ files are a good example of those resources.

->>>> While the locator can be used to find files inside the sprinkles `src/` directory, it can't be directly used to handle _PHP Class Inheritance_.
-The [Dynamic Class Mapper](/advanced/class-mapper) needs to be used in such cases.<br />The locator *can* however be used where it's necessary to list PHP classes used to define objects or usable elements, such as _migrations_, _seeds_ and _Bakery commands_ related classes.
+While the locator can be used to find files inside the sprinkles `src/` directory, it can't be directly used to handle _PHP Class Inheritance_.
+The [Dynamic Class Mapper](/advanced/class-mapper) needs to be used in such cases.

+The locator *can* however be used where it's necessary to list PHP classes used to define objects or usable elements, such as _migrations_, _seeds_ and _Bakery commands_ related classes.

 ## Streams and Locations